- Home

 The State Pension often forms the bedrock of people’s retirement income.
 To find out when you’ll receive your State Pension, you can use the government’s State Pension age calculator here.
 Read more in our article How can I get a State Pension forecast?

 If you’re 50 or over, starting to plan your retirement, and have a defined contribution pension, you can get free guidance on the options available to you from the Government’s Pension Wise service.
-However, if you want personal recommendations or advice about your specific circumstances, you can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guides on How to find the right financial advisor for you or How to get advice on your pension.

-Harriet Meyer is Deputy Money Editor at Rest Less.
-An award-winning financial journalist, she has more than 20 years' experience writing about personal finance for broadsheet newspapers, consumer websites and magazines.
+Harriet Meyer is an award-winning freelance financial journalist with more than 20 years' experience writing about personal finance for broadsheet newspapers, consumer websites and magazines.
 Previously, she worked as editor of The Observer's 'Cash' section, and was part of The Daily Telegraph's Money team.
 She's also worked as a BBC producer on radio money shows such as Wake Up to Money.
 Harriet lives in South West London with her partner, and giant cat.
 She enjoys yoga and exploring the world in her spare time.

 * Links with an * by them are affiliate links which help Rest Less stay free to use as they can result in a payment or benefit to us.
 You can read more on how we make money here.

-Get a free no-obligation pension consultation
+Get your free no-obligation pension consultation